Barachois

-A barachois is a term used in Atlantic Canada, Saint Pierre and Miquelon, Réunion and Mauritius to describe a coastal lagoon partially or totally separated from the ocean by a sand or shingle bar.
-On Diego Garcia in the British Indian Ocean Territory it describes narrow-mouthed saltwater wetlands within the lagoon.
+A barachois is a type of coastal lagoon partially or totally separated from the ocean by a sand or shingle bar.
+The term is used in Atlantic Canada, Saint Pierre and Miquelon, Réunion, and Mauritius.
+On Diego Garcia in the British Indian Ocean Territory, it describes narrow-mouthed saltwater wetlands within the lagoon.

-Sometimes the bar is constructed of boulders, as is the case at Freshwater Bay near St. John’s, Newfoundland.
-Salt water may enter the barachois during high tide.
+In some cases, the separating bar is composed of boulders rather than sand, such as at Freshwater Bay near St. John’s, Newfoundland.
+Salt water may enter a barachois during high tides.

-The bar often is formed as a result of sediment deposited in the delta region of a river or – as is the case in Miquelon – by a tombolo.
+Barachois features often form as a result of sediment deposition in the delta of a river or, in some locations such as Miquelon Island, by a tombolo.